wix-incubator/pilot/website/docs/API/framework-driver.md

 ## Conclusion

-By implementing a **Framework Driver**, **Copilot by Detox** can work with any testing framework, giving users flexibility in their testing setup.
+By implementing a **Framework Driver**, **Pilot** can work with any testing framework, giving users flexibility in their testing setup.
 For more detailed instructions, you can refer to the relevant types and source code for guidance.

 If you are interested in contributing or have any suggestions for improving the **Framework Driver** system, check out the open tasks on our [GitHub repository](https://github.com/wix-incubator/detox-copilot/issues).